 That scenario, however, is highly unlikely, he said.
 “If you get it, the IRS got it,” he said.

 Similarly, people erroneously believe that if they did not receive a Form 1099, they don't have to report the tax.
 The IRS, Zinman says, does not care whether you received your Form 1099.
 If you received untaxed income, you must report it.
-In fact, beginning in 2012 (for the 2011 tax year) businesses and corporations must respond, via a line-item question on their tax forms, whether they paid miscellaneous income during the year.
+In fact, beginning back in 2012 (for the 2011 tax year) businesses and corporations must respond, via a line-item question on their tax forms, whether they paid miscellaneous income during the year and whether they issued the appropriate 1099-MISC forms.

 The Internal Revenue Service has established four due dates for paying estimated taxes -- unless you can pay estimated taxes for the year upfront.
 Typically, the due date is the 15th for each of the months in which payments must be made.
 If the 15th falls on a weekend or a federal holiday, however, the due date is moved to the following business day.